 Taking off from the city centre we will explore here many other places for the best shopping in Barcelona.
 The focus is on those more peripherally located, as well as diving into the cities rich cultural staple: its markets!

 Las Arenas Shopping Centre

 Worth its spot in Barcelona’s shopping adventure is Las Arenas, on La Plaça de Espanyol.
-This was the former bullfighting arena, and remains a stately spectacle today.
+This was the former bullfighting arena and remains a stately spectacle today.
 The sport has long since fallen out of favour in Catalonia and is now illegal.
 Nonetheless, the arena has been creatively repurposed to continue its legacy of popularity.
-There is a variety of mid-range fashion shops and classy restaurants to spend an afternoon at.
-On site you can also find a fitness centre, Museum of Rock and a 12-screen multiplex cinema.
+There is a variety of mid-range fashion shops and classy restaurants to spend an afternoon.
+On-site you can also find a fitness centre, the Museum of Rock and a 12-screen multiplex cinema.
 The views over the city and towards the Palau Nacional from the top are stunning.

 Mercat de La Concepció

 In the Eixample district and to the north of La Passeig de Gràcia is La Concepció market.
 This is well known as the city’s best flower market.
 With a variety of many different flowers, both locally produced and exotic, it is a paradise for any flower lover.
 Or perhaps you may just wish to pick up a nice bouquet for that special someone.
 There is also a lot of food for sale, with an atmosphere like a market of old.
 The culture here is very much about meeting people, socialising, trying new things, enjoy the sensual feast and having a great time!
 The bon Vivre of the place sweeps up locals and tourists alike.